-MBA 546, Consumer Behavior. (formerly BUS 569, Consumer Behavior)
+MBA 546, Consumer Behavior

 The purpose of this course is for the student to develop an understanding of the intriguing and dynamic field of consumer behavior.
 Although traditional theoretical perspectives of buyer behavior form the foundation of the course, new and emerging topics both in theory and in practice will cultivate the students' contemporary understanding of customer behavior.
 The student will gain knowledge of all aspects of the consumer process including pre-acquisition, consumption, post-acquisition decisions.
 Consumer behavior theory will be introduced and applied to "real-world" marketing situations.